Pepper Face Plant (Peperomia obtusifolia) Care Indoors, Propagation and Common Problems

 Once callused, place the leaf cuttings in a jar of clean plain water or in a propagation station and change the water every 5-7 days.

-Place in warm, well-lit place until growth begins at the base of the cuttings leaf petiole.
-Allow enough time for substantial growth of the roots and new leaves.
+Place the set up in warm, well-lit place until growth begins at the base of the cuttings leaf petiole.

-Transfer the rooted cuttings to individual pots in moist, free-draining soil and place in a warm, well-lit place away from direct sunlight.
+Allow enough time for substantial growth of the roots and new leaves and transfer the new plants to individual pots in moist, free-draining soil.
 For a fuller plant, transfer several plants into one pot.

-The stem-tip cuttings root easily, therefore, there is no need for a rooting hormone.
-Take stem cuttings of about 4-5 in. length from a healthy Baby Rubber Plant and ensure that each cutting has at least 2 sets of leaves.
+Take stem cuttings of about 4-5 inches length from a healthy plant and ensure that each cutting has at least 2 sets of leaves.

 Allow some time for the formation of a protective callus tissue over the cuts of the cuttings to prevent rotting.